Radhe (2021 film)

 Radhe: Your Most Wanted Bhai is a 2021 Indian Hindi-language action thriller film directed by Prabhu Deva and produced by Salman Khan, Sohail Khan, Atul Agnihotri and Zee Studios.
-It stars Salman Khan, Disha Patani, Randeep Hooda and Jackie Shroff.
+It is a remake of the 2017 South Korean film The Outlaws.
+It stars Khan, Disha Patani, Randeep Hooda and Jackie Shroff.

-Radhe was originally scheduled to release theatrically on 22 May 2020, but postponed indefinitely due to COVID-19 pandemic.
+Radhe was originally scheduled to release theatrically on 22 May 2020, but was postponed indefinitely due to the COVID-19 pandemic.
 The film was finally released on 13 May 2021, coinciding with Eid al-Fitr, as premium video on demand on Zee Plex through ZEE5 in India, with a theatrical release overseas.
-Though Radhe received highly negative reviews from critics and audiences alike, who criticized the story, screenplay, direction, unoriginality, chemistry and VFX.
-It became a huge OTT success.
-With 4.2 Million views, it became the most watched OTT film on the day of release.
+Though Radhe received highly negative reviews from critics and audiences alike, who criticized the story, screenplay, direction, unoriginality, chemistry and VFX, with 4.2 million views, it became the most watched OTT film on the day of its release.

-Khan and Hooda's performance has been praised by critics and audiences.
 Publications like The Indian Express listed Radhe as one of the worst Indian films of 2021.